open-telemetry/community/community-membership.md

   sponsor should work with them to ensure the work is consistent with existing specification.
 - Demonstrate sound technical judgement.
+- Frequently attend the specification SIG meeting where issues and PRs are synchronously discussed.

 Sponsors who are unable to fulfill their responsibilities (e.g. no longer have time available to commit) are expected to be moved